Our goal for the Tuberculosis Program...

 Tuberculosis (TB) is caused by a highly contagious bacterium that attacks the lungs and other parts of the body.
 TB is spread by respiratory contact with an actively infected individual.
 To control the spread and occurrence of this illness, the Health District offers tuberculosis screenings and manages both preventative and active treatment through the TB Clinic.

-We currently have adequate PPD Testing solution available to use.
-In addition to regular testing services at the Clark County Combined Health District, we will continue to offer IGRA testing to those who need testing and wish to utilize this process.
+In addition to regular testing services at the Clark County Combined Health District, we offer IGRA testing to those who need testing and wish to utilize this process.
 We encourage all agencies requiring a Tuberculosis Screening for their residents or their workforce to examine the origin of the requirement, whether it is a licensing/accrediting body, or an internal procedure.
 We encourage agencies to seek clarification from their licensing or accrediting body.